Arteriosclerosis: Causes and symptoms

 Arteriosclerosis and Atherosclerosis

 Atherosclerosis is the most common type of arteriosclerosis with important health implications.
-It is characterized by the formation of plaques within the arterial walls, which are composed of fat, cholesterol, calcium and other substances in the blood.
+It is characterized by the formation of plaques within the artery walls, which are composed of fat, cholesterol, calcium and other substances in the blood.
 Over time, plaques can eventually grow larger and constrict or even completely block the blood vessels, impeding blood flow.
 When this happens, the supply of oxygen and nutrients to the organs and tissues supplied by the affected blood vessel is reduced, increasing the risk of heart attacks, strokes and other cardiovascular diseases.
 Atherosclerosis can affect most of the arteries in the body, including arteries in the heart, brain, arms, legs, pelvis, and kidneys.
 (MedlinePlus, 2021)

 What are the causes of arteriosclerosis?